Sponsor Sasha D, Artem, Sash B, Kyrylo, Sasha D

 At the orphanage in Oleshky, Sasha was placed in a group, surrounded by little guys, close to half his age.
 I stared working with him just a few years before he was moved out to Dnipriany and found out he's quite intellegant.
 But Sasha has also learned to play dumb, as so many have assumed that of him his whole life.
 Below that initial surface he's quite the treasure, just waiting to be discovered.

 Sasha D - One of two still at the orphanage in Oleshky

 Sasha is one of the first guys that came to join in with the teen girls, when I first started working at the orphange 11 years ago.
 He was hungry for love and meaningful attention.
 Though my capabilities at that time were very limited, he understood and responded to what little I was able to offer weekly through my visits.

 Today, Sasha is a young man who continues to desire to be cared for.
-He's smart and desires to learn and is very creative.
+He's desires to learn and is very creative.
 As many of you have seen the work Oksana has done with quilling.
-Sasha participated in many of the same classes with Oksana and has excelled in making 3D structures with the paper and some beautiful peices of artwork.
+Sasha participated in many of the same classes with Oksana and has excelled in making 3D pieces of artwork with the paper and some beautiful peices of flat artwork too.
 I have a feeling if given other opportunities, Sasha would jump at them and do very well.
 Life in the orphanage can be rather mundane, he's ready for change.

 Sasha D -The other Sasha, of two, still at the orphanage in Oleshky

 Sasha is newer to the orphanage in Oleshky, and since his arrival, staff have been trying furvently to figure out how to care for his furture because the government declared him incapable, but other than being a slow learner, Sasha is a very capable, helpful young man.
 He's gone to school and received and education and having had him in my own home on a number of occassions, I've learned he loves the Lord.